 |Friday||Celebration Assembly||Headteacher or Deputy|

-Other elements used may include music, drama, mime, artefacts or listening to stories.
+Other elements used may include music, drama, artefacts or listening to stories.

-All these times are preceded by a candle, which when lit, is accompanied by the words: God the Father, God the Son, and God the Holy Spirit, to remind the children of the trifold nature of God
+All these times are preceded by lighting a candle, which when lit, is accompanied by the words: We light this candle to remind us that God is with us; God the Father, God the Son, and God the Holy Spirit.

 Hebrews 10:24-25 The words of the Apostle Paul...
 Let’s not stop meeting together but consider how we can encourage each other on to love and good deeds.

 Any notices are clearly separated from the act of worship.